 The German Alps

-The Alpine region of Germany is a diverse ecosystem.
+The Alpine region of Germany offers a diverse ecosystem, sporting many animals and plants.
 Some of the more well-known species of plants living there are edelweiss, alpenrose, and gentian.
 Among the animals that make the Alps their home are the chamoix, the ibex, and the golden eagle.

 The beech marten, Natterer's bat, the Eurasian red squirrel, and the European rabbit are all common mammals found in Germany and throughout Europe.
 Aquatic mammals like the killer whale, Atlantic dolphin, and common porpoise are found on Germany's northern coast.
 Germany also has a large number of native birds.
 Among them are the common quail, bean goose, boreal owl, pied avocet, carrion crow and the mistle thrush.